mrzamin/top-search/engineering.md

 The website will also exist to address a current problem of The Odin Project's website: **the lack of search feature**.
 Their curriculum is large, and I often found myself wanting to reference an article/video/documentation from weeks or months ago... but I couldn't remember in which lesson it was or even the name it had.
 A quick Google search using key words was often faster than trying to go through the long Odin lessons to find it.
 Hence, I plan to implement text search into this app.
 The full list of [planned features](#Goals) is below.

 ## Background
-This project effectively combines two smaller backend projects (the [inventory app](https://www.theodinproject.com/lessons/nodejs-inventory-application) and [members only app](https://www.theodinproject.com/lessons/nodejs-members-only)) from The Odin Project into one larger one for quality over quantity.
+This project effectively combines two smaller backend projects (the [inventory app](https://www.theodinproject.com/lessons/nodejs-inventory-application) and [members only app](https://www.theodinproject.com/lessons/nodejs-members-only)) from The Odin Project into one larger one.
+Quality over quantity!

 For the inventory app, the designated learning outcomes are:
 - Express App basics